 Any areas where you cannot smoke will have ‘no smoking’ signs - please adhere to them.

-All children 14 and under can come for free - no ticket required.
+All children 14 and under can enter the arena for free - no ticket required.

 Anyone under 18 years of age is not able to buy a ticket or attend the festival alone.